Parenting Plans (court orders about child custody)

 Once the court signs a Parenting Plan, it becomes a binding court order.
 Both parents must follow it.
 Example: you may not refuse to allow the other parent to see the child just because that parent has not paid child support.

-It is hard to change a Parenting Plan after it is final.
+It is hard to do.
 Usually, the court will change it if you and the other parent agree to the change.
-If you do not agree, the court may make major changes, such as which parent the child lives with, only if a major change has taken place in the child's life or the other parent's life since the original Parenting Plan was final.
-It is not enough that the parent wanting the change thinks that his/her life has gotten better and so the children should now live with him/her.
+If you do not agree, the court may make major changes, such as which parent the child lives with, only if a major change has taken place in the child's or other parent's life since the original Parenting Plan was final.
+It is not enough that the parent wanting the change thinks his/her life has gotten better and so the children should now live with him/her.

 If you do not agree on the change, one of these things must have happened for the court to order a change in where the child lives:

-The child has gone to live with one parent for an extended period of time with the other parent's permission.
+The child has gone to live with one parent for an extended period with the other parent's permission.

 The child's present life with a parent has been shown to be physically or emotionally harmful.